+Finches are one of the kinds of birds that like thistle seed.
 Finches may be tiny birds, averaging less than 6 inches tall, but they are big eaters of thistle seed.
-Those that particularly enjoy thistle are goldfinches, Cassin's finches, house and purple finches, pine siskins and redpolls.
+Those that particularly enjoy thistle are goldfinches, Cassin's finches, house and purple finches, pine siskins, and redpolls.
 Finches are squatty, colorful birds with short, stout beaks and a wide range of hues.
 Goldfinches, as their name suggests, are a dull gold and green color, with the males turning bright yellow to attract the females during mating season.

 Juncos, which are a type of sparrow, are another prime consumer of thistle seed.
 Two types of thistle-loving Juncos include the dark-eyed Junco and the yellow-eyed Junco, both of which are medium-sized sparrows no more than 8 inches tall.
-The dark-eyed Junco has a pink bill, white belly and a range of different regional colors of black, brown and gray.
+The dark-eyed Junco has a pink bill, white belly, and a range of different regional colors of black, brown, and gray.
 Yellow-eyed Juncos are pale gray with a dark face and a sharp set of contrasting yellow eyes.
 Both have stubby, short beaks.